cdk-patterns/serverless/the-rds-proxy/python/README.md

 The VPC bundled with this pattern is the default one setup by the CDK L2 construct.
 In a production system you would want to tailor this to your needs

 ### Security Groups
-I bundled 2 security groups lambdaToRDSProxyGroup and dbConnectionGroup.
+I bundled 2 security groups lambda_to_proxy_group and db_connection_group

-dbConnectionGroup allows TCP traffic on port 3306 from other peers within this group.
-It also allows TCP traffic on port 3306 for peers within the lambdaToRDSProxyGroup group.
+db_connection_group allows TCP traffic on port 3306 from other peers within this group.
+It also allows TCP traffic on port 3306 for peers within the lambda_to_proxy_group group.

 I added the second group because I saw no need for peers to be allowed to hit the Lambda Function with TCP traffic on 3306.
 This separated the capability.